top of page

 About Dr Shan

-Dr Leonard Shan is a vascular and endovascular (minimally invasive) surgeon specialising in the treatment of arterial and venous conditions for patients in and around Melbourne, Macedon Ranges and Gisborne.
+Dr Leonard Shan, FRACS, PhD is a vascular and endovascular (minimally invasive) surgeon specialising in the treatment of arterial and venous conditions.
+Dr Shan provides comprehensive care for patients throughout Victoria, from central and greater Melbourne to the Macedon Ranges and Gippsland regions.

 • Instagram